 Without these changes, the swing of a few votes in the general election or in the House, or a decision by a special commission or the Supreme Court, the White House might have had a few occupants little known to Americans today.

-Also some Presidents avoided extreme physical danger, and remained in office.
+Also some Presidents avoided extreme physical danger and remained in office.

 Aaron Burr.
-The bitterly contested 1800 presidential election between Thomas Jefferson and John Adams became a constitution crisis after a mistake left Jefferson tied with his running mate, Burr, in the Electoral College election.
+The bitterly contested 1800 presidential election between Thomas Jefferson and John Adams became a constitutional crisis after a mistake left Jefferson tied with his running mate, Burr, in the Electoral College election.
 Burr then decided to run for President in the House runoff election against his own running mate.
 Burr lost on the 36th ballot in the House due to the influence of Alexander Hamilton.

 Samuel Tilden.
-Tilden won the popular vote in the 1876 election against Rutherford B. Hayes, but four southern states has two rival sets of electors, putting the presidential election in limbo.
+Tilden won the popular vote in the 1876 election against Rutherford B. Hayes, but four southern states had two rival sets of electors, putting the presidential election in limbo.
 The actions of a special commission of Congress and Supreme Court members headed off a constitutional crisis, as Hayes took the election by one electoral vote.